 This Blueberry Salad with Hazelnuts and Feta is a delicious combination for summer, or anytime.
 The sweet blueberries pair perfectly with the salty Feta.

-I don’t typically make salads using a recipe.
+I don't typically make salads using a recipe.
 I usually make them by feel, using whatever ingredients I happen to have on hand.
 But sometimes, I come across a combination of salad components that is so perfect, that I want to make it again, and again.
-That’s exactly how I came up for the recipe for this Blueberry Salad with Feta and Hazelnuts.
+That's exactly how I came up for the recipe for this Blueberry Salad with Hazelnuts and Feta.